filecoin-project/filecoin-docs/content/en/about-filecoin/ipfs-and-filecoin.md

 ---
-title: IPFS and Filecoin
+title: "IPFS and Filecoin"
-description: Learn more about the relationship and different use-cases between IPFS and Filecoin.
+description: "Learn more about the relationship and different use-cases between IPFS and Filecoin."
 menu:
     about:
         parent: "about-filecoin-basics"